-In response to the COVID-19 pandemic, Bupa will temporarily close the majority of its retail stores from 5pm Saturday 4 April.
-Retail store staff will continue helping customers, but through phone or online channels and by processing financial hardship applications.
+In response to the COVID-19 pandemic, Bupa temporarily closed the majority of its retail stores from 5pm Saturday 4 April.
+Retail store staff are continuing to help customers through phone or online channels and by processing financial hardship applications.

-Seven stores across Australia will remain open to service customers, these locations include:
+Seven stores across Australia remain open to service customers, these locations include:

 - Collins Street (VIC)